-F.W. de Klerk, South African Nobel Prize winner for opening government, dies at 85
+F.W. de Klerk, South Africa’s last apartheid president and Nobel Peace Prize laureate, dies at 85

 Descendants of Dutch, French and German colonists who first settled in the southern tip of Africa in 1652, Afrikaners developed their own language, culture and shared sense of grievances, embodied in the platform of the National Party.
 They saw themselves as a “White tribe in Africa” — both a chosen people and yet a uniquely vulnerable minority in their own homeland, in which they and other Whites constituted about 15 percent of the population.

 Trained as a lawyer near Johannesburg at Potchefstroom University for Christian Higher Education, Mr. de Klerk came of age during the heyday of apartheid, when millions of Black people were consigned to impoverished rural “homelands” and those who sought to live and work in South Africa’s thriving cities needed special passes.
-In 1969, he married Marike Willemse, his college sweetheart, with whom he had three children, and entered the Whites-only Parliament in 1972.
+In 1959, one year after completing his education, he married Marike Willemse, his college sweetheart, with whom he had three children.
+He entered the Whites-only Parliament in 1972.

 Mr. de Klerk served as one of Botha’s right-hand men for more than a decade as party leader in the Transvaal, the northern province that was part of the Afrikaner heartland.
 But by the mid-1980s, the apartheid government came under increasing pressure from large-scale Black unrest at home and from international sanctions, and business confidence hit an all-time low.

-Botha attempted to institute a program of halfhearted political reforms, but it only inflamed Black resistance.
+Botha attempted to institute a program of halfhearted political reforms, which only inflamed Black resistance.
 Meanwhile, Mr. de Klerk was quietly beginning to question apartheid’s efficacy.
-“I took a leap in my own mind, more decisively than many of the National Party politicians, that power-sharing with Blacks was the right course for a new political dispensation,” he told journalist Allister Sparks years later.
+“I took a leap in my own mind, more decisively than many of the National Party politicians, that power-sharing with Blacks was the right course for a new political dispensation,” he later told journalist and historian Allister Sparks.

 Mr. de Klerk was also motivated by his religious beliefs.
 A member of the smallest and most strictly Calvinist branch of the Dutch Reformed Church, he developed the sense that God had called upon him to unite and save the people of South Africa from a prolonged and bloody conflict.